DAJAD-MOBILE-DEVS/HelpDev/README.md

 * User can create an account to login
 * User can login anonomously to use the app without an account
-* User can post a question a question and reply to other questions
+* User can post a question
+* User can reply to other questions
 * User can navigate app with tabs in the navigation bar
 * Users are able to upload photos in addition to text when posting a question
 * User can view information on any of the 3 coding languages provided by the app